-Over the last few weeks we’ve received quite a few requests from our community asking how to effectively offer and receive critiques.
-Kristie (who had no art training when we got married) has been critiquing my paintings for close to 30 years and is responsible much of my success as a professional artist, so as the first of two posts on this subject she will be sharing her insights.
-In a few weeks I’ll be sharing my own tips and tricks, as well as posting video examples to help demystify this very essential process. – Bill
+Over the last couple of months, we’ve received quite a few requests from our community asking how to effectively offer and receive critiques.
+Kristie (who had no art training when we got married) has been critiquing my paintings for close to 30 years and is responsible for much of my success as a professional artist.
+So, I thought it would be helpful for you if she shared her insights and helped demystify this very essential process! – Bill

 I took voice lessons throughout my college career.
 At times I would perform along with my fellow pupils in front of a panel of professors for the express purpose of getting critiqued.
-It was nerve racking knowing that every note I sang was being dissected under a microscope!
+It was nerve-racking knowing that every note I sang was being dissected under the microscopic skill of my professor!

 The other critique that stands out was when I didn’t get any feedback at all!
 It was almost worse, not to have anything to work on, and not knowing how my performance rated.
 I know I was far from perfect and that I needed feedback, but I had no idea where to start or what needed improving.

 Throughout my years in the art community, I have seen the ups and downs of juried shows.
-I’ve seen artists become offended or hurt by comments from jurors, and on the other side I’ve seen artists with supposed super-star status get in a huff when a waitress didn’t recognize them.
+I’ve seen artists become offended or lose confidence by comments from jurors.
+On the other side, I’ve seen artists with supposed super-star status get in a huff when a waiter didn’t recognize them (no humility at all).

-When I first started helping Bill by offering a second eye for weaknesses in his paintings it was a bit overwhelming and, quite frankly, sometimes still is.
-There’s a lot of pressure because I’m not a trained artist or critic!
+When I first started helping Bill by offering a second eye for weaknesses in his paintings it was a bit overwhelming, and quite frankly, sometimes still is.
+It’s easy to feel a lot of pressure because I’m not a trained artist or critic!

 Luckily this was a quick fix, but not all have been.

 I’m now blessed to take voice lessons from an amazing teacher!
 She was a professional opera singer in Germany for more than 20 years.
 She’s very honest with me, but I never feel foolish or inept when she gives me feedback.
 I value it and earnestly try to improve.
 There have been times when she’s suggested something to change as I prepare for a performance, and I’ve found that I like it my way better (although I think that’s only happened once).
-Like I said, we all have opinions, and that’s what a critique is, our opinion of something.
+As I said, we all have opinions, and that’s what a critique is – our opinion of something.

-That opinion may be based on years of education and life experience, like my voice teacher.
-Or it may be based on… well nothing more than just what we’re attracted to naturally.
+That opinion may be based on years of education and life experience – like my voice teacher.
+Or it may be based on… well, nothing more than just what we’re attracted to, or a gut feeling.
 And isn’t that wonderful!?!?
 How boring our world would be if we all thought the same and saw through the same eyes.

 If you’ve learned anything about Bill’s personality, you know he’s very tenderhearted.
 He genuinely loves people, and sometimes I think he would rather poke out his eye with his #8 Filbert than offend someone.
-When you watch his critiques, you can see the toll it has on his voice, but you don’t see the stress it causes him days and hours leading up to the event as he works on the critiques.
+When you watch his critiques, you can see the toll it takes on his voice, but you don’t see the strain it causes him days and hours leading up to the event as he works on the critiques.
 He wants so much for all the suggestions and changes to actually help each artist.

-I try to organize the submitted paintings a week ahead of time, and then David (our son and Tech Guy) sends out an email with the line up a few days before the critique event.
-After that I put all of the images on a USB and Bill downloads each of them into Photoshop.
+I try to organize the submitted paintings a week ahead of time, and then we send out an email with the line up a few days before the critique event.
+After that, I put all of the images on a USB, and Bill downloads each of them into Photoshop.

 That’s the easy part.

-Next, we set aside several hours to sit and study each image – first discussing what we love about the paintings.
-It takes such courage for an artist to allow their piece to be viewed and talked about in front of peers, and every month we’re so impressed by the paintings that we get to look over.
+It takes courage for an artist to allow their piece to be viewed and talked about in front of peers.
+Every month we’re so impressed with the paintings that we get to critique.
 We have such incredible artists in the Master Oil Painting community!

 I think the reason these critique sessions work out as well as they do is because of the way Bill goes about it, and I would recommend that anyone going into a critique session carry some of this same attitude with them.

-Here are my top 4 observations as I’ve watched him critique:
+Here are my top 4 observations as I’ve watched his critiques:

 1) Bill has nothing but love for each student and a desire to help them achieve their painting goals.

 2) Bill sees the good in everything.
-A man came to our door begging for money and without hesitation Bill helped.
+A man came to our door begging for money and without hesitation, Bill helped.
 He never looks down on someone in need.
-He said to me after, “I need to always remember that I’m closer to being like him than I am to being like my Savior – we all need help from someone.”
+He said to me after, “I hope I always remember how much more I’m like that man than I’m like my Savior – we all need help from someone.”
 Seeing the good in each artist’s submission helps them understand that they are on the right path, that they are good at what they’re doing, and that they should keep up the excellent work.
 Often, the paintings are only a few small changes away from meeting their goals.

 4) Even though it wears Bill out mentally and physically – he loves it!
 He loves the opportunity to help others.
 He loves the interactions he sees between the students and the support the members of this wonderful community give one another.
 He loves seeing the paintings after artists work on them following the critique, and he loves that the artist is happy with their finished paintings.

-Comment below with some strategies you’ve used, or have seen others use, that have helped a critique session go splendidly.
+Tell us in the comments below about strategies you’ve used, or have seen others use, that have helped a critique session go splendidly.
 Here’s a 10-minute clip from one of our monthly live critique sessions that you can show to your critiquer:

-Please Note: Before you send in your painting for our next LIVE monthly critique session you need to know that they are closed webinars and ONLY members of the 6 Week Course and/or the Monthly Membership are able to submit paintings or register to attend.
-However, we do an OPEN critique webinar twice a year and we’ll send out an email (to those on our list) when the next one opens up.
+Please Note: Before you send in your painting for our next LIVE monthly critique session you need to know that ONLY artists from the Membership community are able to submit paintings or attend the live webinar.
+However, we do an OPEN critique webinar once or twice a year and we’ll send out an email (to those on our list) when the next one opens up.